Musculoskeletal pain among dental hygienists is such a common issue that it affects nearly all of us at some point in our careers.

 Incorporating Movement for Relief

-If I’m not using the time while my patient is rinsing for breathwork, I’m using it for some dynamic stretches (i.e. rolling out my wrists, shrugging my shoulders, moving my head from side to side, etc.)—I’m quite a sight to anyone passing by my operatory!
+If I’m not using the time while my patient is rinsing for breathwork, I’m using it for some dynamic stretches (i.e., rolling out my wrists, shrugging my shoulders, moving my head from side to side, etc.)—I’m quite a sight to anyone passing by my operatory!

 And any low-impact activities like swimming, yoga, and walking can be a great starting point to increase blood flow.

-Yoga focuses on gentle stretching, strengthening, and mindfulness, making it ideal for correcting muscle imbalances and aiding in pain management.
-Its slow, controlled movements can improve strength and flexibility, reduce muscle tension, and alleviate pain.
-Even simple yoga poses done regularly can make a big difference in managing chronic pain.
+Even simple yoga poses done regularly can make a big difference in managing persistent pain.
 And it can be tailored for all fitness levels.

 Combining Mindfulness with Movement for Optimal Benefits